-Jack in ori Otemach Station.
-In elevator-equipped exits are De for the Toei Mita Line, A5 for the Marunouchi Line, B2c for the Tozai Line (from the Central East Gate), and C14 for the Chiyoda Line (from the Central Gate).
-Use these to get from the platform to the ground level easily.
-The East Gardens of the Imperial Palace The Imperial Family's gardens.
+Notes Takebashi Sta. % Watch out for large numbers of runners around the moat on holidays, etc. The Marunouchi shopping complexes are easily accessible from Tokyo Station via underground routes during rain, Start from Otemachi Station.
+The The East Gardens of the Imperial Palace The Imperial Family's gardens.
 Efforts have been taken to allow visitors to commune with nature in the heart of the city.
 These include features such as placards clearly identifying the names of The portion of the slope toward the Honmary (inner keep) next to the Obansho Guardhouse is relatively gradual.
 The Ninomaru Garden has many smooth paths. the vegetation and the Ninomaru Garden, where wheelchair users can experience the seasons.

-TEL 03-3213-1111 ¥ Free ♀ 9:00 - 18:00 (closes at 17:00 March - April 14 and September, 16:30 in October, and 16:00 November - February Mondays and Fridays (the following day if Monday is a national holiday) Wadakura Fountain Park This beautiful park with a group of large fountains at its center was built in 1961 to commemorate the royal wedding of the Emperor Emeritus and Empress Emerita. İt contains inscriptions of poetry composed by His Majesty, a restaurant, and more.
+TEL 03-3213-1111 ¥ Free ♀ 9:00 - 18:00 (closes at 17:00 March - April 14 and September, 16:30 in October, and 16:00 November - February $\ igsim$ Mondays and Fridays (the following day if Monday is a national holiday) Wadakura Fountain Park This beautiful park with a group of large fountains at its center was built in 1961 to commemorate the royal wedding of the Emperor Emeritus and Empress Emerita. İt contains inscriptions of poetry composed by His Majesty, a restaurant, and more.

 Wheelchair users can go up to the water's edge.
 A free rest area is available, and visitors can also communicate in writing.
-TEL 03-3213-0095 (Kokyogaien Management Office) ¥ Free Free rest area open 9:00 - 17:00; restaurant open 11:00 - 17:00 (dinner is by reservation only, 2-hour limit between 17:00 - 21:00) \ For inquiries to the restaurant: 03-5224-6062 ▼ Free rest area open year-round.
+TEL 03-3213-0095 (Kokyogaien Management Office) ¥ Free Free rest area open 9:00 - 17:00; restaurant open 11:00 - 17:00 (dinner is by reservation only, 2-hour limit between 17:00 - 21:00) For inquiries to the restaurant: 03-5224-6062 ▼ Free rest area open year-round.
 Restaurant closed Mondays.
 Fountain park is free to walk around.

-• Ishibashi Bridge (Main Gate) An underground route linking Tokyo Station to the Mitsubishi Ichigokan Museum via KITTE can be used to avoid bad weather, etc. This facility details the restoration of the Mitsubishi Ichigokan building originally constructed by Mitsubishi in 1894 as well as the
+Mitsubishi Ichigokan Archive Room This facility details the restoration of the Mitsubishi Ichigokan building originally constructed by Mitsubishi in 1894 as well as the history of the Marunouchi area.

-An accessible route is available from the rear courtyard.
+An accessible route is available from the rear courtvard.
 The archive room occupies one floor.
 The building is linked to Tokyo Station via an underground passage.
-TEL 050-5541-8600 (Hello Dial operator service) ¥ Free ☑ 10:00 - 18:00 (admission until 17:30) 🗵 Mondays (open on national holidays during exhibitions and during the final week of exhibitions) some temporary closing days Brick Square • Mitsubishi Ichigokan Museum, Tokyo
+Wheelchair rental may be cancelled TEL 050-5541-8600 (Hello Dial operator service) ¥ Free ☑ 10:00 - 18:00 (admission until 17:30) 🗵 Mondays, (open on national holidays during exhibitions and during the final week of exhibitions), some temporary closing days.